 How Does Insomnia Affect Fitness

 If you have insomnia, you are not going to be able to perform at your peak.
 You will have slower reaction times, which would affect sports and daily activities like driving.
-Higher risk of accidents is reported by those who have inadequate rest.
+A higher risk of accidents is reported by those who have inadequate rest.

 How Does Insomnia Affect Health